zdhenard42/SOC-Multitool/README.md

 ## What are the features?

-After seeing what the current options available online, I made a completely modernized multi-tool starting from the ground up!
+After seeing the current options available online, I made a completely modernized multi-tool starting from the ground up!
     The current capabilities of the tool are:

 - Lookup IP Reputation using VirusTotal & AbuseIPDB.